fusion5/x86-64-linux-cpu-trap-flag/README.md

 # Introduction: x86-64-linux-cpu-trap-flag

-A demo implementation of CPU trap functionality under Linux useful for debugging

-Tested under: 64 bit Linux

-The x86 CPU can be configured to generate an interrupt request after each opcode that it executes;
-this is used, for example, by IDE debuggers to execute programs step by step and to highlight the relevant line of source code.
+The x86 CPU can be configured to generate an interrupt request after each opcode that it executes; this is used, for example, by IDE debuggers to execute programs step by step, highlighting the relevant line of source code.

-The repository contains two programs that demonstrate the use of the trap flag in Linux, one is written in assembly code and the other mostly in C code.
+The repository contains two programs that demonstrate this behaviour in Linux: one is written in assembly code (demo\_asm) and the other mostly in C code (demo\_c).

 For this README file some familiarity with C code, assembly language and Linux is assumed.
-This guide provides an overview of the repository and does not dwelve into the details of the Linux system calls and the associated data structures which are better documented elsewhere.
+This guide provides an overview of the repository and does not delve into the details of the Linux system calls and the associated data structures, which are better documented elsewhere (see the References section).

 ## Usage